muhme/joomla-branches-tester/README.md

 Use one or all four branches for:
 * Automated [Joomla System Tests](https://github.com/joomla/joomla-cms/tree/4.4-dev/tests/System) with [Cypress](https://www.cypress.io/).
 * Automated installation of the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester).
-* And you have the free choice to switch between the three supported databases MySQL, MariaDB and PostgreSQL.
+* Switch between the five combinations of database (MySQL, MariaDB or PostgreSQL) and the database driver (MySQL improved or PHP Data Objects).

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)